ERA-engined Cars - Notes on Chassis Technical History and Specification

 RRA

-In early 1949 Geoff Richardson replaced the Riley chassis in his ERA Riley (see Riley IFS / Maclure Riley / ERA Riley note above) with a self-designed frame built by Rubery Owen, into which the ERA engine and independent front suspension from his previous car were installed, christening the car the RRA.
-Over the years up to 1955 this car was progressively developed, and the ERA engine was stretched, first to 1750cc, and then, from 1954, to two litres.
+In early 1949 Geoff Richardson replaced the Riley chassis in his ERA Riley (See Riley IFS / Maclure Riley note above) with a self-designed frame built by Rubery Owen, into which the ERA engine and independent front suspension from his previous car were installed, christening the car the RRA.
+During the period up to 1955 the car was progressively developed, and the ERA engine’s capacity was stretched, first to 1750cc, and then, from 1954, to two litres.

 Mays Sprint Special